 Don’t forget to include drought tolerant shrubs and trees as well.
 There are a variety of native shrubs and trees that are tolerant of drought as well as those from other areas.
 For instance, spirea can be used as an ornamental accent in a rock garden or as a low border along a walk or drive.
 These shrubs are drought tolerant and beautiful.
 Spirea is also easy to care for in the garden.
 Another drought-tolerant shrub you can grow nearly anywhere is viburnum.
 This shrub can be found in many varieties, provides year-round interest and is easy to care for.

 Low Water Use Lawns

 There are many types of plants that will survive arid-like conditions.
 While most of these may be native to your area, others can be found in some of the most unlikely of places.
-To find the best drought-tolerant plants for your garden, perform some research.
+To find the best drought-tolerant plants for your garden, perform some research or check with your local extension office for ideas.
 You might be amazed at what you’ll find.
 There are actually numerous plants that will grow in nearly any landscape and are tolerant of heat too.